New Bochner type theorems: Dirac bundles and an integral formula

 \section{Dirac bundles and an integral formula}

-In this section, we briefly review the Dirac bundles (c.f. page 114 in \cite{LM}) and then prove an integral formula as well as an inequality, which will be needed in the proof of Theorem \ref{main}.
+In this section, we briefly review Dirac bundles (page 114 in \cite{LM}) and then prove an integral formula as well as an inequality, which will finish the first step in the proof of Theorems \ref{mm0}-\ref{mm2}.

 Let $M$ be a compact Riemannian manifold of dimension $m$ and $\nabla^{TM}$ be the Levi-Civita connection.
 Let $Cl(M)$ be Clifford algebra bundle constructed from the the tangent bundle $TM$ and the Riemannian metric. $\nabla^{TM}$ induces a connection on $Cl(M)$, which we will still denote by $\nabla^{TM}$.
-Let $E$ be a complex vector bundle of left module over $Cl(M)$ (i..e. a vector bundle over $M$ such that at each point $x\in M$, the fiber $E_x$ is a left module over the algebra $Cl(M)_x$. $E$ together with a Hermitian metric $g^E$ and a compatible connection $\nabla^E$ is called a Dirac bundle if (i) The Clifford multiplication by unit tangent vectors is unitary, i.e., for each $x\in M$, \be \langle c(e)s_1, c(e)s_2\rangle=\langle s_1, s_2\rangle \ee for all $s_1, s_2\in E_x$ and unit vectors $e\in T_x M$; this is equivalent to \be \langle c(e)s_1, s_2\rangle+\langle s_1, c(e)s_2\rangle=0\ee for all $s_1, s_2\in E_x$ and unit vectors $e\in T_x M$; (ii) The connection $\nabla^E$ is a module derivation, i.e., \be \nabla^E(\phi\cdot s)=(\nabla^{TM}\phi)\cdot s+\phi\cdot (\nabla^E s)\ee for all $\phi\in \Gamma(Cl(M))$ and all $s\in \Gamma(E)$.
+Let $E$ be a complex vector bundle of left module over $Cl(M)$ (i..e. a vector bundle over $M$ such that at each point $x\in M$, the fiber $E_x$ is a left module over the algebra $Cl(M)_x$). $E$ together with a Hermitian metric $g^E$ and a compatible connection $\nabla^E$ is called a Dirac bundle if (i) The Clifford multiplication by unit tangent vectors is unitary, i.e., for each $x\in M$, \be \langle c(e)s_1, c(e)s_2\rangle=\langle s_1, s_2\rangle \ee for all $s_1, s_2\in E_x$ and unit vectors $e\in T_x M$; this is equivalent to \be \langle c(e)s_1, s_2\rangle+\langle s_1, c(e)s_2\rangle=0\ee for all $s_1, s_2\in E_x$ and unit vectors $e\in T_x M$; (ii) The connection $\nabla^E$ is a module derivation, i.e., \be \nabla^E(\phi\cdot s)=(\nabla^{TM}\phi)\cdot s+\phi\cdot (\nabla^E s)\ee for all $\phi\in \Gamma(Cl(M))$ and all $s\in \Gamma(E)$.

-The Dirac operator on $E$ is the first-order differential operator $D: \Gamma(E)\to \Gamma(E)$ defined by setting \be D s=\sum_{j=1}^m c(e_j)\nabla^E_{e_j}s \ee at $x\in M$, where $e_1, e_2, \cdots, e_m$ is a local orthonormal basis of $T M$.
+The Dirac operator on $E$ is the first-order differential operator $D: \Gamma(E)\to \Gamma(E)$ defined by setting \be D s=\sum_{j=1}^m c(e_j)\nabla^E_{e_j}s \ee where $e_1, e_2, \cdots, e_m$ is a local orthonormal basis of $T M$.
 On $\Gamma(E)$, there is an inner product induced from the pointwise inner product by setting The Dirac operator is formally self-adjoint with respect to this inner product, i.e., \be (D s_1, s_2)=(s_1, D s_2)\ee for any sections $s_1, s_2$.

 Let $X$ be a tangent vector field on $M$.
 Suppose $s \in \Gamma(E)$ satisfies

 for some $ t \in \mathbb{R}$.